Paige2966/Gross-Profit-Analysis-and-Excel-File-Instructions/README.md

 ## 📊 Gross Profit Analysis – Gel Boomerang

 ## 🧩 Project Overview
 This project offers an end-to-end financial analysis of Gel Boomerang’s sales data using Excel, SQL, and Power BI.
-The focus is on gross profit trends, regional and product performance, and strategic opportunities to maximize profitability.
+The focus is on gross profit trends, regional and product performance by product type, and strategic opportunities to maximize profitability.
 The dataset simulates real-world business scenarios and includes calculations for revenue, cost of goods sold (COGS), and gross profit by region, size, and product.

 ## Report Snapshot
 ![image](https://github.com/user-attachments/assets/10726c4b-258d-4e42-ad16-557e213fc030)